jui434/SBSA/README.md

 # SBSA
 Segmentation and volume calculation for subretinal fluid using OCT images, OpenCV, and scikit-learn

-To be presented at The 11th VBS Annual Meeting
+To be presented at the 11th VBS Annual Meeting

 Julie Midroni, Jack Longwell, Dr. Shaan Bhambra, Dr. Rajeev Muni